salilab/imp/doc/manual/code_conventions.md

   `NamesTemp` are not.
 Store collections of particles using a `Particles` object, rather than decorators.

+- To handle floating-point data, use the standard C++ `double` type.
+(In most cases on modern 64-bit systems, `float` isn't any more efficient.)
+Use the IMP::Float type (and derived types, such as IMP::FloatPair) *only* to work with floating-point attributes of IMP::Model objects.
+(Similarly, use `int` and `std::string` for integer and string data, except for accessing IMP::Model attributes where the IMP::Int and IMP::String types should be utilized.)

+- To work with vectors of data, use IMP::Vector.
+It performs similarly to `std::vector` but adds extra functionality, and turns on bounds checks when
+  %IMP is built in debug mode.

 # Display {#codeconv_display}

 All values must have a `show` method which takes an optional